-Make the research meaningful - most of the stakeholders we work with have never done user research, or seen the impact it could have on their projects.
-By measuring impact, whether it is how many users can perform a simple task online, or how many jobs are created as a result of our service, stakeholders begin to buy-in to the research process.
+Make the research meaningful - most of the stakeholders we work with have never done user research or witnessed its impact.
+I find that by measuring impact, whether it is how many users can perform a simple task online or how many jobs are created as a result of our service, stakeholders begin to buy-in to the research process.

-Empower the team - at the Digital Service, we work on “tours of duty” meaning we cycle through projects fairly quickly, and federal employees and contractors continue the work when we are gone.
+Empower the team - at USDS, we cycle through projects relatively quickly, and federal employees and contractors continue the work when we are gone.
 I spend my time clearing blockers and trying to empower these teams.
 I help them set up sustainable design practices and a realistic research cadence.
-I hire new teams, create a design contracts to ensure that the right talent is set up to do the job.
+I hire new teams and influence design contracts to ensure that the right talent is set up to do the job.

 Focus on accessibility from the outset - too many teams rely on only the most basic accessibility testing, or avoid it entirely.
 It is the government's responsibility to serve all citizens, regardless of their abilities.
 I work with my teams to ensure users of all abilities can use our software.